richardr1126/research-pod-api/k8s/README.md

 # Kubernetes Setup Guide

-This guide explains how to deploy our research pod system using either Minikube (for local testing) or cloud providers (Azure/DigitalOcean).
+This guide explains how to deploy our research pod system using cloud providers (Azure/DigitalOcean).
+For local testing, we use Docker Compose.

 ## Prerequisites